evergreen-ci/spruce/README.md

 ### GQL Query Linting

-Before running locally, symlink your GraphQL schema in formatted in the schema definition language to a file named sdlschema in the root of the Spruce directory to enable query linting with ESlint like so `ln -s /path/to/schema sdlschema`
+1. Symlink your standard definition language GraphQL schema to a file named sdlschema in the root of the Spruce directory to enable query linting with ESlint like so `ln -s /path/to/schema sdlschema`
-Run `npm run eslint` to see the results of query linting in your terminal or install a plugin to integrate ESlint into your editor.
+2. Run `npm run eslint` to see the results of query linting in your terminal or install a plugin to integrate ESlint into your editor.

 ### Environment Variables